pskyvader/minilibs/JS/ImageHeight/README.md

     minheight: 100,
     maxrow: 5,
     margin: 10,
-    showerrors:false // If you want to see broken images });
+    showerrors:false // If you want to see broken images and console logs });
 ```